 Dear Parents and Carers,

 If you have a special interest in any of the areas we plan to cover or would like to support in other ways, we would love to hear from you.
 If you have any questions or would like to have a chat about any aspect of your child’s progress, we are always happy to meet with you.
 We regularly walk down the drive with the children at the end of the day, so catch us then or leave a message at the office and we will get in touch.
-If you would like to volunteer to read with any children in Year Three who are in need of extra support please contact us directly or through the school office as we are always grateful for any extra help available.

-Thanks for your support and co-operation.
+Many thanks for your support and co-operation.